 Plastic waste in the ocean stems from a wide variety of activities on land and in the water.
 Examples of land-based sources are litter which is discarded or lost by individuals, tourism, industry, illegal waste disposal sites and landfill sites.
 From these sources, the waste can be transported to the ocean via watercourses, drains, storm surges or wind.
 At sea, the fishing fleet, ships and offshore oil and gas installations are important sources.
 When the litter reaches the sea, it is transported by ocean currents.
-The coastal current along the Norwegian coast and its branch along the west coast of Svalbard is a possible transport route for litter reaching the ocean further south.
+The coastal current along the Norwegian coast and its branch along the west coast of Svalbard is a possible transport route for litter reaching the ocean further south on the European mainland.

 The fishing fleets in the Norwegian Sea and the Barents Sea appear to be the largest source of beach litter in Svalbard, but large quantities may also originate from cruise ships and other vessels (Falk-Andersson and Strietman, 2019).
 It is difficult to draw any specific conclusions about which marine areas the majority of the waste originates from.
 Only in exceptional cases is waste marked with the name of a company and therefore traceable.